How to Make Chicken Broth in the Instant Pot

-This recipe is quick and easy to prepare with minimal work your part.
+This recipe is quick and easy to prepare with minimal work on your part.
 If you’re using small roasting chickens, you’ll need at least 2 carcasses.
 I simply freeze one until I have enough.
 If you’re using turkey, one should be enough.

 Just start by breaking up the carcass so that it fits into the Instant Pot

 - Add all ingredients and seasonings to the instant pot and fill it to the fill line with water.

 - Seal the lid and set the instant pot to high pressure for 90 minutes.